 Resolution? - Yes, the same word that makes you cringe around New Years every year when you're bombarded with discount gym memberships, Groupons for far-off travel adventures saying this year is the year, coupons for the next widget that'll help you stop smoking or drink less or become more organized or dig your way out of debt.
 This word quickly takes on a meaning not of resolve & encouragement, but more along the lines of unattainability, disconnect, or just pure b.s.

-So let's face it: it's late April, and you've most likely already forgotten about that generic New Years resolution you clutched firmly for a few weeks, revisited a bit in February, then let vanish like a fart in a wind tunnel.
+So let's face it: it's mid-April, and you've most likely already forgotten about that generic New Years resolution you clutched firmly for a few weeks, revisited a bit in February, then let vanish like a fart in a wind tunnel.

 Yet have no fear, Earth Day is here!
-Plus, it's 2017: sustainability is for everyone.
-You can order up a little take-out sustainability, dabble a few days AirBNB-style with it, maybe even intern on a sustainable initiative.
+Plus, sustainability is for everyone.
 The realization of the big impact even small lifestyle changes make will eventually take you straight to the altar of sustainability (a Vegas drive-thru style wedding here is acceptable).

 Now, before I dive into the good stuff, these resolutions will only work if you first reboot & recognize some key points:

 I don't list this resolution first because you're reading this on a website dedicated to selling exclusively products made from recycled materials.
-For the most part, you buy something everyday.
+For the most part, you buy something every day.
 You might pay your electric bill once a month, but it's a total of your daily energy purchased.
-You buy food, you buy transportation, you buy toiletries - you even buys things indirectly (what'd your tax dollars buy today?).
+You buy food, you buy transportation, you buy toiletries - you even buy things indirectly (what'd your tax dollars buy today?).

 If the item is beyond use, the material itself still holds value and can be recycled.
 Familiarize yourself with your community's guidelines on recycling, then educate your friends & family too.
 Earth911 maintains one of North America's most extensive databases of recycling centers for various materials.
 If you find that your community does not recycle a certain material, speak up!
 Contact your city representatives and start the conversation.